csgsf/ee_forest_area_tracker/README.md

 ### Fire data

 This tool has a second layer which shows Modis fire data.
-Toggle this layer on, and it will show the fires that have been detected during the chosen time period.
+Toggle this layer on, and it will show the fires that have been detected during time from the start of the collection to the end of the "after" collection.
+It doesn't get a before and after count - but shows all fires during that time.

 Fires that are present during a time period might not relate directly to an affected area - as burned areas as detected in the aftermath.